kolide/fleet/docs/infrastructure/updating-kolide.md

 1. [Update the Kolide binary](#updating-the-kolide-binary)
 2. [Run database migrations](#running-database-migrations)

+As with any enterprise software update, it's a good idea to back up your MySQL data before updating Kolide.

 ## Updating the Kolide binary

 Follow the binary update instructions corresponding to the original installation method used to install Kolide.